shiv219/musicwiki/README.md

 ## 🌟 musicwiki
 App demonstrate a good experience of music library with artist and album details categorised on the basis of genre.
-This App uses apis from https://www.last.fm/api. you just need to create your account and paste your api key build.gradle file and you are good to go.
+This App uses apis from https://www.last.fm/api. you just need to create your account and paste your api key in build.gradle file and you are good to go.

 ## ✨ Screenshots
 | Genre | Home |  Artist |